BACKPACKING EUROPE: Krka National Park - Dipping into Nature and Regretting It Instantly

 Is this even real?

-Once we had finished eating, we walked around the park for a little longer, enjoying every moment that we had left in this natural paradise.
-As I lay on the floor, with an ice cream in hand, I began to reflect on the past day and everything I had seen.
-It was a wonderful experience.
-Before we knew it it was 4:35pm and we were on the boat back to the entrance, in time for the 5:00pm bus back to Sibenik.
+Once we finished our meal, we strolled around the park a bit longer, savouring every moment in this natural paradise.
+With an ice cream in hand, I began to reflect on the day.
+It truly was a wonderful adventure.
+Before we knew it, it was 4:35pm, and we were back on the boat heading to the entrance, just in time for the 5:00pm bus back to Šibenik.

 Share: